-a) For PBV to be awarded via request for proposals, LHA will advertise the availability of project-based vouchers in general circulation local newspapers and in other publications targeted to minority communities.
+a) Project-Based Voucher (PBV) awarded via request for proposals, Louisiana Housing Authority (LHA) will advertise the availability of project-based vouchers in general circulation, local newspapers and in other publications targeted to minority communities.

 The advertisement will contain summary information about the number of vouchers available; minimum requirements for proposed units; the types of housing to be used; the services to be provided by project sponsors or others; timeframes for the completion of any necessary construction or repairs and for the availability of proposed units for occupancy by program families; the criteria that will be used to select proposals; and the deadline for proposals, if any.
 Any such deadline will be no sooner than thirty days after the date of the initial advertisement.